Distributed Dynamic Associative Memory via Online Convex Optimization: Introduction

 Most recently, modern sequence models, notably the Transformer \cite{vaswani2017attention}, have been interpreted as implementing an AM mechanism \cite{behrouz2025s,wang2025test,zhong2025understanding}.
 The attention operation in Transformers performs content-based retrieval of information, effectively recalling relevant \textit{responses} (\textit{values}) based on presented \textit{cues} (\textit{keys}).
 In fact, inference in such models can be viewed as a form of online memory building and retrieval, which can be formalized via \textit{online convex optimization} (OCO) \cite{orabona2019modern,shalev2012online}.

-However, existing AM mechanisms are \textit{centralized}: all information is processed and stored by a single model or agent.
-In contrast, many real-world applications operate in inherently \textit{distributed} environments.
+However, existing AM mechanisms are centralized: all information is processed and stored by a single model or agent.
+In contrast, many real-world applications operate in inherently distributed environments.
 As illustrated in Fig. \ref{fig:1}, examples include sensor networks, internet-of-things (IoT) systems, and cellular wireless networks, where multiple agents, such as devices, sensors, or infrastructure nodes, observe only local data \cite{gezici2005localization,hussain2020machine,popovski20185g,rabbat2004distributed}.
-In such networks, an agent could benefit from recalling associations not only from its own data but also from other agents’ data relevant to its task.
-For instance, in an IoT-based surveillance scenario with multiple camera sensors, each camera may capture a different viewpoint of the same scene or object.
-By sharing information across cameras, the AM at one camera could recall information about the same object from multiple perspectives, improving tasks such as recognition and tracking.
+In such networks, not all other agents' data is equally useful: each agent's task depends only on a specific subset of peers whose observations are logically related to its own (see Fig. \ref{fig:1}(b)).

+As a concrete example, consider an IoT-based surveillance network in which multiple camera sensors are deployed across a large area, such as an airport terminal or an urban district.
+Each camera observes a local stream of key–value pairs, where values encode visual features extracted from incoming frames and keys encode associated metadata.
+A single camera's view is often partial or occluded, so accurate recall benefits from associations captured by a subset of other cameras monitoring the same scene or tracking the same object (see Fig. \ref{fig:1}(a)).
+Consequently, each camera should selectively memorize data from a specific subset of logically relevant peers.

-In multi-agent networks, such as the aforementioned communication networks, data often arrive as a continuous, non-stationary stream \cite{hamilton2020time}.
+In multi-agent networks, such as the aforementioned IoT networks, data often arrive as a continuous, non-stationary stream \cite{hamilton2020time}.
 Over time, the underlying data distribution and target associations may evolve.
 This scenario is common in tasks including traffic analysis, in which data statistics vary as a function of the time of day and/or of the season \cite{sone2020wireless}.
 A static AM may become outdated as new data arrive or as the environment changes.
-Therefore, it is important to develop a dynamic associative memory that can adapt online to non-stationary data, updating stored associations, retrieving new relevant information, and forgetting outdated associations as needed.
+Therefore, it is important to develop a dynamic AM that can adapt online to non-stationary data, updating stored associations, retrieving new relevant information, and forgetting outdated associations as needed.

 In summary, many practical settings demand an online, distributed AM that enables multiple agents to jointly and adaptively memorize relevant information over time.
 Motivated by these considerations, this paper focuses on the study of \emph{distributed dynamic associative memory} (DDAM).
 Our goal is to bridge the gap between classical centralized AM mechanisms and the requirements of distributed, time-varying environments.
 In the following, we outline the state of the art and then summarize our contributions.